Avery246813579/Java-Game-Engine/README.md

 - [Solenoid](https://github.com/Avery246813579/Solenoid) - A game I wrote for Ludum Dare a few years back.
 Also has a custom engine

 ## TODO
-- Shaders
-- Canvas
-- Input with listeners
 - Animations
+- Entities
+- Draw Text
 - co.frostbyte.jge.Sprite with Collisions
+- Canvas with Viewport
+- Input with listeners

-- Entities
+- Improve Shader Speed

 Games I want to make:
 - Animal Crossing